 Kitchener's Island is an interesting spot with lush botanical gardens that attract a variety of birds including Nile Valley Sunbird.

 Agilka Island, to the south, is now the home of the Temple of Philae and a popular tourist attrraction.
-It is also excellent for birds with White-tailed Wheatear, Eastern Olivaceous Warbler and Graceful Warbler as well as passerine migrants.
+It is also excellent for birds with White-tailed Wheatear, Eastern Olivaceous Warbler and Graceful Prinia as well as passerine migrants.